couchbasecloud/terraform-provider-couchbasecapella/docs/resources/bucket.md

 - `cluster_id` - (Required) The id of the cluster where your bucket will be created.
 This must be a valid UUID and an existing cluster id.
 - `name` - (Required) The name of the bucket you want to create.
 The bucket name can contain letters, numbers, periods (.) or dashes (-).
 Bucket names cannot exceed 100 characters and must begin with a letter or a number.
 - `memory_quota` - (Required) The amount of memory that the bucket will be allocated in megabytes.
 Buckets require a minimum of 100 MiB of memory per node.
-- `replicas` - (Required) The number of replicas this bucket will have.
 - `conflict_resolution` - (Required) The type of conflict resolution.
 You can select `seqno`, sequence number, or `lww`, last write wins.

 For more information see: [Couchbase Capella Public API Reference](https://docs.couchbase.com/cloud/reference/rest-endpoints-all.html#clusters).